08 Aug How to Use Facebook Marketing to Boost Your Indiegogo Campaign – A Beginner’s Guide, Part 1

 Quick Post Overview Video ⤵️

-It goes without saying that if you’re running a Indiegogo campaign for your business, you have to get started on Facebook and establish your reputation on the platform.
+It goes without saying that if you’re boosting an Indiegogo campaign for your business, you have to get started on Facebook and establish your reputation on the platform.
 But getting started on Facebook in 2019 is a daunting experience.
 It could also turn into a major disappointment if you don’t have a clear idea of your goals and of how to use the platform effectively to achieve those goals.

 I do highly recommend that while you go through the series, follow the steps given and get hands-on experience.
 When it comes to digital marketing, it’s always necessary to practice as you go because reading or making notes is not enough.